Last Updated on August 7, 2020 by Nina Ahmedow

 Again, be polite, and don’t make the other person feel guilty.
 Acknowledge the efforts of the animal industry to mislead people.
 Instead of telling them that “humane slaughter doesn’t exist” you can tell them that you appreciate that they care about the animals’ wellbeing but that the industry sadly doesn’t.

 It can be difficult to explain veganism to non-vegans, but these ten tips should make it easier for you.
-Do you have any additional tips for explaining veganism to non-vegans?
+Do you have any additional tips for when people explain veganism to non-vegans?